ChrisWhealy/wasm_sha256/README.md

 It was less than half that before...

-Now that this version is working, rather than removing these debug/trace functions from the source code, the places where they were called have simply been commented out.
+Anyhow, now that this version is working, rather than removing these debug/trace functions from the source code, the places where they were called have simply been commented out.
-This affects the size of the initial binary `sha256.wasm` created by `wat2wasm` (6.4Kb); however, since this file is then passed through `wasm-opt`, any uncalled functions are pruned out, reducing the size of binary by just over 50% (2.9Kb).
+This affects the size of the initial binary `sha256.wasm` created by `wat2wasm` (6.4Kb); however, since this file is then passed through `wasm-opt`, any uncalled functions are pruned out, reducing the size of the binary by just over 50% (2.9Kb).

 ---